Architecture

 trace.

-Maestro sidecar (JVM).
-A Kotlin process that wraps
+Native sidecar (JVM).
+A Kotlin process that exposes

-maestro-client and exposes a gRPC surface matching the
+a gRPC surface matching the DeviceDriver interface.
+Handles

 Chrome (CDP).
 For web targets, the Go binary drives Chrome directly over the Chrome DevTools Protocol.
 No sidecar is involved.